Whose Line Is It Anyway? (American TV series): History

 Whose Line Is It Anyway? was created by Dan Patterson and Mark Leveson in 1988 as a radio show on BBC Radio 4 in the United Kingdom.
 This early incarnation of the show is notable as being the origin of its tradition of having the performers read the credits in an amusing style; as it was a radio show, it was necessary for somebody to read the credits, and it was decided that it might as well be done as part of the program, rather than being done by a traditional BBC Radio announcer.
 This approach to reading credits was pioneered by the earlier BBC radio show I'm Sorry, I'll Read That Again.
-Indeed, the title of the show itself is a comedic riposte to another radio show, What's My Line, merged with the title of a 1972 teleplay (and eventual theatrical play) Whose Life Is It Anyway?.
+Indeed, the title of the show itself is a comedic riposte to another radio show, What's My Line, merged with the title of Whose Life Is It Anyway?, a 1970s play and teleplay.

 The radio series lasted for six episodes, after which Channel 4 developed the franchise for television.
 The British television version lasted for a total of 10 seasons, with 136 episodes, all of which were hosted by Clive Anderson.
-Colin Mochrie and Ryan Stiles, who would later star in the U.S. version, became regular cast members in the seventh and eighth seasons.

-The format of the American version was very similar to the British program.
-A major difference was Carey's use of the game-show facade, explicitly stating at the start of each episode that "the points don't matter," and sometimes emphasizing this throughout the episodes.
-The difference in standards in the UK compared to U.S. prime time meant stricter censoring of both language and content on the U.S. series.
+Ryan Stiles and Colin Mochrie, who would later star in the American version, made their first appearances on the show in seasons 2 (1989) and 3 (1991) respectively.
+They remained regular cast members for the rest of the show's history, with Stiles becoming a permanent performer in every episode from season 7 (1995) onwards, as did Mochrie from season 8 (1996) onwards.
+Other regular performers on the US version who first appeared on the UK original were Greg Proops, Chip Esten, Brad Sherwood, and Wayne Brady.
+Like Stiles, Proops first appeared in season 2, while Esten and Sherwood first appeared in season 4 (1992).
+Brady made his first appearance in the UK show's tenth and final season (1998).
+Other regular performers on the UK series included John Sessions, Josie Lawrence, Paul Merton, Tony Slattery, Mike McShane, and Stephen Frost.

+Drew Carey was a big fan of the original British series, and was working with Ryan Stiles on the ABC sitcom The Drew Carey Show.
+Whose Line creator Dan Patterson had been trying to bring the show to the US, and with the success of The Drew Carey Show, Carey was able to successfully lobby ABC to produce and air a US version of the series, offering to host and become one of the executive producers along with Stiles.